Injera Firfir

 Dry-sweat the onions to build the foundation.

-Place a large skillet over medium-low heat and add the minced onions without any oil or butter.
-Stir frequently until they release their water and become a soft, translucent paste, about 5 to 7 minutes, splashing in a tablespoon of water if they threaten to scorch.
+Place a large skillet over medium-low heat and cook the minced onions without any oil or butter until they become translucent, soft, and their water has evaporated, about 5 to 7 minutes.
+If they start to stick and burn, add a tablespoon of water to help them along.

 2. 02